orientechnologies/orientdb-docs/internals/Network-Binary-Protocol.md

 After the connection has been established, a client can <b>Connect</b> to the server or request the opening of a database <b>Database Open</b>.
 Currently, only TCP/IP raw sockets are supported.
 For this operation use socket APIs appropriate to the language you're using.
 After the <b>Connect</b> and <b>Database Open</b> all the client's requests are sent to the server until the client closes the socket.
 When the socket is closed, OrientDB Server instance frees resources the used for the connection.

 The first operation following the socket-level connection must be one of:
-- [Connect to the server](#connect) to work with the OrientDB Server instance
+- [Connect to the server](#connection) to work with the OrientDB Server instance
-- [Open a database](#db_open) to open an existing database
+- [Open a database](#request_db_open) to open an existing database

-In both cases a [Session-Id](#session-id) is sent back to the client.
+In both cases a [Session ID](#session-id) is sent back to the client.
 The server assigns a unique Session-Id to the client.
 This value must be used for all further operations against the server.
 You may open a database after connecting to the server, using the same Session-Id

 ## Session

 The session management supports two modes: stateful and stateless:
-- the stateful is based on a [Session-id](#session-id)
+- the stateful is based on a [Session ID](#session-id)
 - the stateless is based on a [Token](#token)

 The session mode is selected at open/connect operation.

-## Session-Id
+## Session ID

 All the operations that follow the open/connect must contain, as the first parameter, the client **Session-Id** (as Integer, 4 bytes) and it will be sent back on completion of the request just after the result field.